Johannes Bunzek: World War II

+On 20 August, the Gruppe moved to Kuteinykove near Stalino, present-day Donetsk, where Bunzek became an "ace-in-a-day" the following day.
+Here on 21 August, Bunzek claimed four LaGG-3 fighters and a single Il-2 ground-attack aircraft shot down, taking his total to 23 aerial victories.
+The next day, he claimed three further aerial victories which included two LaGG-3s and an Il-2.
+On 9 September, III.
+Gruppe moved to an airfield at Dnipropetrovsk, present-day Dnipro, where they stayed until 24 September.
+Here, Bunzek increased his total to 48 aerial victories claimed.
+On 24 September, III.
+Gruppe moved to an airfield located just west of Zaporizhzhia.
+There, the Gruppe fought over the area between the lower Dnieper and the Crimea during the Battle of the Dnieper until 15 October.
+Here on 18 September, Obleser claimed his 50th aerial victory on 27 September.
+In this timeframe, Bunzek claimed 28 further aerial victories, taking his total to 75.

 On 1 November, III.
 Gruppe was moved to Apostolove fighting in the combat area between Nikopol and Zaporizhzhia.
 Adverse whether conditions rendered the airfield unusable and the Gruppe temporarily used an airfield near Kirovograd from 12 to 20 November.
-On 11 December, Bunzek was killed in action in his Messerschmitt Bf 109 G-6 (Werknummer 20644—factory number) following combat with Ilyushin Il-2 ground-attack aircraft and LaGG-3 fighters during the Battle of the Dnieper.
+Bunzek received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 8 November and the German Cross in Gold (Deutsches Kreuz in Gold) on 14 November.
+On 11 December, Bunzek was killed in action in his Messerschmitt Bf 109 G-6 (Werknummer 20644—factory number) following combat with Il-2 ground-attack aircraft and LaGG-3 fighters during the Battle of the Dnieper.
 He was initially reported as missing in action west of Nikopol.
-According to Barbas, this combat took place near near Apostolove while fighting over the bridgehead established by Soviet forces at Nikopol.
+According to Barbas, this combat took place near Apostolove while fighting over the bridgehead established by Soviet forces at Nikopol.
 Prien, Stemmer, Rodeike and Bock place this southwest of Verblyuzhka which is approximately 100 km northwest of Apostolove.
 Bunzek was posthumously awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 6 April 1944.
+His 78 aerial victories claimed made Bunzek the fifth most successful fighter pilot of III.
+Gruppe at the time of his death.

 Summary of career

 Aerial victory claims

-According to Spick, Bunzek was credited with 75 aerial victories in an unknown number of combat missions, all of which claimed on the Eastern Front.
+According to US historian David T. Zabecki, Bunzek was credited with 75 aerial victories.
+Spick also lists him with 75 aerial victories in an unknown number of combat missions, all of which claimed on the Eastern Front.
 Weal states that in addition to his 75 aerial victories, he also had 30 further unconfirmed claims.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 78 aerial victory claims, plus two further unconfirmed claims, all of which claimed on the Eastern Front.